RFA Patient Successfully Shrinks Her Benign Thyroid Nodule

 Catherine’s nodule should continue to shrink with time.
 Her next appointment is in 6 months and will determine her tumor’s overall reduction.

 Radiofrequency Ablation for Benign Nodules: Narrated by Catherine

 What is Radiofrequency Ablation for Benign Thyroids?

-Radiofrequency Ablation (RFA) is a non-surgical, minimally invasive treatment option which delivers energy to the thyroid nodule which then shrinks it in size.
+Radiofrequency Ablation (RFA) is a non-surgical, minimally invasive treatment option that delivers high-frequency energy to the thyroid nodule which causes it to shrink in size over time.
 RFA is an outpatient procedure.
 Learn More.

 It was not painful, and it seems to have worked.